ylogx/configparser2/configparser2.rst

 .. versionadded:: 3.2

 Mapping protocol access is a generic name for functionality that enables using custom objects as if they were dictionaries.
-In case of :mod:`configparser`, the mapping interface implementation is using the ``parser['section']['option']`` notation.
+In case of :mod:`configparser2`, the mapping interface implementation is using the ``parser['section']['option']`` notation.